-The Edit bar in Cricut Design Space gives you access to features such as Linetype, Fill, Size, Rotate, Mirror, Position, etc. for editing images and text.
+The Edit bar in Design Space gives you access to features such as Linetype, Fill, Size, Rotate, Mirror, Position, etc. for editing images and text.
 For text layers, it gives additional options like line spacing, letter spacing, font style, etc.

 Undo/Redo - Undo previously performed actions or Redo actions which have been undone.

 Linetype - Linetype determines how the machine will interact with your material on the mat.
 You can cut, draw, or score with your Cricut machine.

 - Cut - The layer will be cut with a blade.

 - Draw - The layer will be drawn with a pen.

 - Score - The layer will be scored with a Scoring Stylus or Scoring Wheel.